 Whether you display it in front of your home, place of business or elsewhere, your American flag will probably accumulate dirt.
 Even when flown on a pole several feet off the ground, dirt will still reach it.
 As a result, you might be wondering whether you can wash the American flag.

 Yes, You Can Wash the American Flag!

 The U.S. Flag Code doesn’t contain any provisions prohibiting or restricting the cleaning of American flags.
 It only states that the American flag should be “destroyed in a dignified manner” when it has a reached a condition in which it’s no longer fitting to display.
-In other words, if your American flag is torn, tattered or otherwise damaged beyond repair, you should dispose of it in a dignified manner, such as burning it during a ceremony.
+In other words, if your flag is torn, tattered or otherwise damaged beyond repair, you should dispose of your United States flag in a dignified manner, such as burning it during a ceremony.
 But if your American flag is only dirty, you can revitalize its appearance by washing it.
 With that said, you should follow a few basic steps to preserve and protect your American flag from damage when washing it.